Visa policy of Rwanda: Visa on arrival

 Visitors from all countries have been eligible for visa on arrival since 1 January 2018.
 Citizens of Common Market for Eastern and Southern Africa countries that are not visa exempt receive visas valid for 90 days, while other visitors are granted visas valid for 30 days.
 Since 10 March 2020, nationals of member states of either the African Union, the Commonwealth of Nations or La Francophonie are waived visa fees that are normally payable when obtaining a visa on arrival.

-eVisa
+Electronic Visa (e-Visa)

 Citizens of countries that are not visa-exempt may also obtain a visa online or at a Rwandan diplomatic mission, if they prefer.
 An entry visa is valid for a single entry for a period not exceeding 30 days and is processed within three working days.